Management Approaches

 Energy

-Our Sustainability Principles, reflect that Doe Run is a steward of not only the minerals we extract, but also the energy we use in our operations.
+Our Sustainability Principles reflect that Doe Run is a steward of not only the minerals we extract, but also the energy we use in our operations.
 Energy consumption constitutes one of our largest operating costs for both the mining and metals divisions.
-Doe Run is one of the largest electricity consumers in Missouri because electric motors run much of our operations, including conveyors, pumps, ventilation fans, rock crushers and hoisting equipment.
+Doe Run is one of the largest electricity consumers in Missouri because electric motors run much of our operations, including conveyors, pumps, ventilation fans, rock crushers, grinding mills, hoisting equipment, air scrubbers, baghouses and water treatment plants.
 Total energy consumption includes electricity, fuels (furnace coke, diesel, propane, gasoline), and explosives.
-Most of the energy consumed is derived from fossil fuels, which produce carbon emissions.
-Energy usage and costs are tracked and reported monthly for each of the operations.
+The electricity we use is purchased from our local utilities, which generate the majority of their electricity from fossil fuels.
+Energy usage and costs are tracked monthly for each of the operations.

-We continue to explore other ways to conserve energy and use cleaner energy options for the good of the environment, society and the health of the company.
-We formed an energy team in 2016 with members from both the mining and metals divisions.
-The team was charged with evaluating energy efficiency and conservation opportunities.
-The team initiated several energy efficiency projects, including LED lighting replacements, installing variable-frequency drives on vent fan motors, and installing shut-off switches on pumps that do not need to run continuously.
-We also installed an electric underground hauling system to significantly reduce the use of diesel trucks above ground at one of our sites.
+Because fossil fuels produce carbon emissions, we continue to explore other ways to conserve energy and use cleaner energy options for the good of the environment, society and the sustainability of the company.
+We have initiated several energy efficiency projects, including LED lighting replacements, installing variable-frequency drives on vent fan motors, installing shut-off switches on pumps that do not need to run continuously, and using new, higher efficiency water pumps at our water treatment plants.
+Collaborative work with our energy providers has resulted in upgraded substation infrastructure that includes advanced methods for tracking and understanding energy usage.
+Our electric underground haulage system significantly reduces the use of diesel trucks above ground at one of our sites.
 As mines age, transportation efficiency over longer haul distances becomes even more important.
 Conserving energy, reducing costs and/or looking for alternative energy sources are critical to the future of our mines and the economic value they bring our stakeholders.

 Materials

 Our stakeholders care about the environment and jobs, so effectively managing natural resources and providing value to the local community by sourcing locally are two examples of steps we take to address those concerns.
 Another important topic for our industry is the reuse of materials to limit waste, which is why we report on 301-1 (EN2).
 We recycle an average of 8 million batteries per year, along with other lead-bearing materials, at our Resource Recycling facility.
 These materials are sourced from battery manufacturers and other business partners.
-The recovered materials are able to be reused again and again, as part of a circular economy.
+The recovered materials can be reused again and again, as part of a circular economy.
+Additionally, active Doe Run facilities work to continuously improve processes to minimize waste generation through programs such as recycling of cardboard and shrink wrap from raw material packaging.

-Doe Run utilizes this data to inform our purchasing decisions, evaluate contracts and select vendors who share our vision for sustainability.
-By working together, we are able to improve efficiencies throughout our supply chain and source cost-effective materials.
-Preferences are put on materials that deliver value to the organization, support jobs in local communities and have as little environmental impact as is possible.
+Doe Run utilizes this information to inform our purchasing decisions, evaluate contracts and select vendors who share our vision for sustainability.
+By working together, we can improve efficiencies throughout our supply chain and responsibly source cost-effective materials.
+Preferences are put on materials that deliver value to the organization, support jobs in local communities and have as little environmental impact as possible.

 Water

-Water is particularly important in Southeast Missouri, where many creeks, streams and river tributaries run near our operations.
+In Southeast Missouri, many creeks, streams and river tributaries run near our operations.
 These waterways provide recreation for the community, and responsible use of these resources is important to us, as well as our neighbors.
+We are dedicated to protecting water quality.
+We work to ensure that water emitted from our operations safely meets permit levels before being returned to the environment.

 We measure our water discharge data to track our progress in returning clean water to the environment.
-Approximately 59 million gallons of water come in contact with our operations every day, naturally flowing through our mines, falling as rain on our property or used in our process.
-We pump water that comes from the mines and mills to large tailings storage facilities on our property, where water is stored prior to treatment in our site specific water treatment facilities.
+Approximately 52 million gallons of water come into contact with our operations every day, naturally flowing through our mines, falling as rain on our property or used in our processes.
+We pump water that comes from the mines and mills to large tailings storage facilities on our property, where it is temporarily stored prior to treatment in site-specific water treatment facilities.

-Five water treatment plants process water from mine tailings storage facilities and three water treatment plants cover our Herculaneum, Glover and Resource Recycling facilities.
-Our water treatment plants use a chemical technology, similar to municipal water treatment plants, to remove metals and impurities.
+Five water treatment plants process water from mine tailings storage facilities, and three water treatment plants cover our Herculaneum, Glover and Resource Recycling facilities.
+Our water treatment plants use a chemical technology, similar to that of municipal water treatment plants, to sufficiently remove metals and impurities.
 We monitor the water to ensure it meets regulatory requirements administered by the State of Missouri, prior to discharging to local waterways.

-Our water management approach with these high-tech facilities allows Doe Run to process and discharge water more efficiently and meet more stringent water quality standards.
-The water treatment plants have also increased our capacity to handle high surges of water from heavy storms.
+Our water management approach with these high-tech facilities allows Doe Run to process and discharge water more efficiently and meet stringent water quality standards.
+The water treatment plants have also increased our capacity to handle high surges of water in the event of heavy storms.

 Additionally, we keep the quality of water in mind when remediating historic mine sites.
-At some remediation sites, we have improved streams and created stormwater diversions to manage water quality.
-We have also capped slag and chat piles, and taken other measures to reduce wind and water erosion, to limit or prevent such materials from being carried into nearby water sources.
+At some remediation sites, we have greatly improved water quality in streams and created stormwater diversions to manage water quality.
+We have also capped slag and chat piles and have taken other measures to reduce wind and water erosion, to limit or prevent such materials from being carried into nearby water sources.

 Economic